semaphoreci/docs/docs/ci-cd-environment/configuring-a-self-hosted-agent.md

 ### `endpoint`

-The Semaphore 2.0 endpoint the agent will use to register and sync.
+The Semaphore 2.0 endpoint the agent uses to register and sync.
 It is formed by your Semaphore 2.0 organization name, e.g., `<your-organization-name>.semaphoreci.com`.

 ### `token`

 The agent type registration token you grab when creating an agent type in Semaphore 2.0 UI.
-If the token specified is not correct, the agent will not be able to register with Semaphore`s API and therefore won't start up.
+If the token specified is not correct, the agent does not start.

 ### `env-vars`